ThomasTransboundaryYan/SmartSensorNodeMCU/README.md

 # SmartSensorNodeMCU
-This is the framework of NodeMCU
+This is the framework of NodeMCU/ESP8266.